 The Department of Agricultural and Consumer Economics is comprised of world-renowned faculty whose research and outreach programs influence national and international policymaking on issues ranging from how producers, consumers, and agribusinesses manage risk and adapt to climate change to the impacts of new technologies, environmental regulations, federal laws on profitability and human well-being.

 Dr. Fox uses surveys, market experiments, and retail trials to investigate how consumers value new food attributes and improvements in food safety.
 He studies the differences in valuation that occur between hypothetical and non-hypothetical situations, and how new information about products or technologies influences their valuation.

 Amy W. Ando | Professor

 Dr. Ando helps leads research, teaching, and outreach to promote equitable sustainability.
-She helps conservation agencies and groups maximize the benefits people glean from investments to protect nature.
-She helps conservation agents decide where conservation should be, how long conservation contracts should last, and how we can reduce the risk of future conservation failure.
+She helps conservation agencies and groups maximize the benefits people glean from investments to protect nature and reduce the risk of future conservation failure.
 She informs policy and management by measuring the benefit people gain from environmental investments and how those benefits are distributed among different groups of people.